There are several behavioral attributes of your baby that may come as a surprise to you.

 Despite the benign nature of the behavior, sometimes it might indicate a physical or mental disorder, especially if head banging persists beyond the age of three years.
 In some cases, head banging might be associated with the following conditions.

-- Autism: Children with autism spectrum disorder tend to display head banging behavior.
+- Autism: Children with autism spectrum disorder (ASD) tend to display head banging behavior.
 However, not every baby who head-bangs has or develops autism.
-If your baby points towards objects to communicate, is quite communicative with primary caregivers and participates in games and activities, then it is unlikely they would develop autism (4).
+If your baby points towards objects to communicate, it is their way of communicating with their primary caregivers and participates in games and activities, then is unlikely a manifestation of autism (4).
 The condition can be diagnosed by the age of 24 months.

 - Stereotypic movement disorder: It is a disorder, which causes the child to make sporadic and repetitive movements (5).
 Head banging is one of its many symptoms, which include hand waving, nail biting, and rocking.
 The stereotypic movement disorder is often induced by other conditions, such as autism and Tourette syndrome.